maniospas/Blombly/docs/advanced/try.md

 ## About

-Errors in blombly are special values that can the outcome of any computation.
+Errors in blombly are special values that can be found in place of any computation outcome.
 You can identify and handle them in your code with the `as` and `catch` statements mentioned below.
 Ignore this option if you are only interested in your application's "happy path".
-Unhandled errors will keep causing operations to fail, cascading backwards in your program's call stack until they encounter code that handles them - or ignores them.
+Unhandled errors cascade to dependent code, including within returned values from functions and methods.

 <br>

 *Most errors do not immediately terminate functions.*
 This gives you a window to handle them.
-For example, operations like converting invalid strings to numbers, or using the `next` operator of iterators may return errors in certain situations.
+For example, operations like converting invalid strings to numbers, or using the `next` operator of iterators may return errors in certain situations that you can handle.
 The few cases where functions are immediately terminated comprise attempts at modifying invalid data, such as pushing to a non-existing variable, or trying to set error values to struct fields, list elements, etc. In those cases,